rlister/argus/README.md

 The primary goal of this project is simplicity.
 It should be easy to adapt to your exact image-building needs.

+Argus is implemented as a shoryuken worker.
+[Shoryuken](https://github.com/phstc/shoryuken) is a super efficient AWS SQS thread based message processor.

 ## Quick-start

 You will need: